cloud-native-toolkit/site-developer-guide/docs/contribute/documentation.md

     - Open a browser to `http://localhost:8000`, where you will see the documentation site.
 This will live update as you save changes to the Markdown files in the docs folder
     - To stop developing run command `npm dev:stop`, which will terminate the docker container
     - View the scripts section of **package.json** in the root folder of the git repo for additional options available
-    - To build the static HTML file and check all links run command `npm run build`
+    - To build the static HTML file and check all links and spelling run command `npm run build`